FREQUENTLY ASKED QUESTIONS

-Q1: My pump was expensive.
+Q1: My industrial vacuum pump was expensive.
 What is the most important thing I can do to maintain it?

-Q2: Can I use my pump to evacuate oxygen tanks
+Q2: Can I use my industrial vacuum pump to evacuate oxygen tanks?

 Q4: Is there anything special I need to do when changing pump oil?

-When changing your oil, run the pump for 20 minutes or so to warm it up, then drain and change the oil.
-This helps heat up the oil and gets it to flow more easily from the oil case.
+A: When changing your oil, run the pump for 20 minutes or so to warm it up.
+Then drain and change the oil as the warmer it is the easier the flow from the oil case.

 Q6: I was installing a new pump the other day.
 When I ﬁrst plugged it in, a lot of smoke came out the exhaust.
 Will this stop once I connect up the intake and exhaust lines?

-Never run a vacuum pump without it pulling a vacuum on something.
-A wide open intake causes a huge load of air to continue blowing through the pump.
+A: Never run industrial vacuum pumps without it pulling a vacuum on something.
+A wide-open intake causes a huge load of air to continue blowing through the pump.
 Hence the oil smoke.

-Q7: When is it best to check oil level?
+Q7: When is it best to check the oil level?

-On a pump driven by a 3-phase motor, check rotation upon installation.
-'Bump' the starter briefly while observing motor fan.
-Should pump be spinning backward, reverse any 2 of the 3 power wires (with power off) then recheck.
+A: On pumps driven by a 3-phase motor, check rotation upon installation.
+'Bump' the starter briefly while observing the motor fan.
+Should the pumps be spinning backward, reverse any 2 of the 3 power wires (with power off) then recheck?

 Q9: What causes smoke to come out of my pump?
 It doesn’t do it all the time, but should I be worried?

-Test your vacuum pump by itself, before trying to vacuum test the complete system.
+A: Test your vacuum pumps by itself, before trying to vacuum test the complete system.
 This is most easily done by temporarily mounting a gauge directly on to the intake of the pump.
-This gives you best / most accurate idea of pump performance.
+This gives you the best / most accurate idea of pump performance.

-Q12: When should I be changing my pump oil?
+Q12: When should I be changing my vacuum pumps' oil?

-Check your pump oil for color, clarity, and level before starting your process and regularly during use.
+A: Check your vacuum pumps' oil for color, clarity, and level before starting your process and regularly during use.
 If you can, drain a ½ cup of the oil and look at it periodically.
 When it starts getting discolored or has an odor, it is past time to change it.

-Q13: Is there a temperature range on a pump?
+Q13: Is there a temperature range on the vacuum pumps?
 Ours run in a closed room, which gets pretty hot.

-While each pump is different, about 158F (70c) is as hot as you want to get.
+A: While each vacuum pump is different, about 158F (70c) is as hot as you want to get.
 Always try to keep it cool.
-Any pump’s natural enemy is heat.
-Your pump should have a supply of fresh air.
-If it is enclosed, use a fan for cooling.
-If you can, install the pump in an area with open air.
-The heat will lower the viscosity of your oil, hindering its ability to pull a good vacuum.
-If your vacuum pump doesn’t pull a good vacuum, things can deteriorate rapidly.
+Any pump’s natural enemy is heated and should have a supply of fresh air.
+If it is enclosed, use a fan for cooling otherwise try to install it in an area with open air.
+The high heat will lower the viscosity of your oil, hindering its ability to pull a good vacuum.
+If your vacuum pumps don’t pull a good vacuum, things can deteriorate rapidly.

-Q14: Some people swear the Edwards E2M30/28 is the best pump ever, while other say the same thing about The Alcatel 2021-series.
+Q14: Some people swear the Edwards E2M30/28 is the best pump ever, while others say the same thing about The Alcatel 2021-series.
 What is the real story?

-Answer is that both are excellent pumps.
-Both have comparable ultimate vacuum.
+A: The answer is that both are excellent vacuum pumps.
+Both have a comparable ultimate vacuum.
 The difference is the Edwards displaces 8 CFM more air, meaning it will obtain its ultimate vacuum sooner.
-However, that is only if the intake line is not restricted, which it is on most vacuum ovens.
-Because the intake track on the vacuum oven usually cannot flow the same amount of air as the Edwards pump, the real useable CFM of the pump is restricted down to close to that of the Alcatel pump.
-This means both pumps will do a comparable job.
-So, the Edwards owners think their pumps work great, which they do, while the Alcatel owner has a pump doing a comparable job.
+However, that is only if the intake line is not restricted, which is on most vacuum ovens.
+Because the intake tract on the vacuum oven usually cannot flow the same amount of air as the Edwards vacuum pumps, the real useable CFM is restricted down to close to that of the Alcatel pump.
+This means both vacuum pumps will do a comparable job.
+So, the Edwards owners think their vacuum pumps work great, which they do, while the Alcatel owner has vacuum pumps doing a comparable job.
 One last thing to consider, because the Alcatel is a smaller pump it does cost less, meaning the Alcatel is a better value.

 Q15: ‘Oil Backstreaming’.
 I have heard the term but don’t quite understand it.
-Can you explain?
+Can you explain it?

-When air is traveling toward your pump, as it is when you are evacuating a chamber or an oven, it is darn near impossible for anything to go the opposite direction.
+A: When air is traveling while vac pumping, as it is when you are evacuating a chamber or an oven, it is darn near impossible for anything to go the opposite direction.
 However, after the chamber ( or oven ) is evacuated, your system is in what is called the ‘molecular flow’ range.
-This just means that there is so little air flow left in the system that the remaining molecules could conceivably flow either direction.
+This just means that there is low airflow left in the system that the remaining molecules could conceivably flow rate either direction.
 The reason this is a potential problem is that oil molecules could float ‘upstream’ from your pump all the way up into your chamber/oven, contaminating whatever is inside.